NethServer/nethserver-firewall-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Providers.rst

 * Balance to use all connections at the same time
 * Active-Backup: to use backup connections in case of problems to the provider with the highest priority

+Check IP
+     A ping is sent to Check IP every X (default is 5) seconds.
+     In case of missing response, the system disables the provider until it begin to receive answers again.
+     It can be an IP or a list of IPs.
+     If using a list of IPs, the provider will be considered down if all specified hots are unreachable.

+Link status monitor
+     This group of options control the responsiveness of the Link Status Monitor, which monitors the availability of each provider.
+     Available options:

+     * Ping interval: seconds between each ping to Check IP
+     * # lost pings: number of lost pings after a provider is set to down state
+     * % lost pings: percentage of lost pings after a provider is set to down state

+Send mail notification on provider status change
+     If enabled, the system will send an email when a provider changes its state.
+     Available options:

+     * From: mail sender address
+     * To: mail recipient address

 Create or Edit
 ==============